 If you’re up for it, you can run multiple food delivery apps simultaneously and work more efficiently.

-Most people will work for Uber Eats and DoorDash at the same time, but you have to be careful since with DoorDash you usually work on shift and have to be timely with your deliveries.
+Many drivers deliver for Uber Eats and DoorDash at the same time.
+But you have to be careful since with DoorDash, you often work on shift and have to be timely with your deliveries.

 However, you can pause your shift for a total of 35 minutes, which will allow you to squeeze in some Uber Eats deliveries.

-You may also find that Doordash isn’t as busy, depending on your city– so you may not need much planning at all to fit the both into your time.
+You may also find that Doordash isn’t as busy, depending on your city, so you might not need much planning to fit the both into your time.

 - Flexible work hours: With Uber Eats, you don’t have to schedule a shift, so you can work whenever is most convenient for you.

-- Instant payout: Funds are transferred to your account immediately depending on how you’ve set up your payments, so you can be rewarded instantly for your work.
+- Instant payouts: Funds are transferred to your account immediately depending on how you’ve set up your payments, so you can be rewarded instantly for your work.

 - Combining passengers and food: This feature helps you make the most out of your time and avoid lulls, without having to switch between apps.